DFE-Digital/architecture/capability/architecture-capability-framework.md

 ### Enterprise Architects

-Enterprise Architects work across the DfE at a strategic level to translate business strategy into change and technical delivery.
+Enterprise Architects generally work across the DfE at a strategic level, to translate business strategy into change and technical delivery.

 Their responsibilities include:

-- establishing the architectural principles, patterns and standards
+- establishing broad architectural principles, policies and standards
 - assuring technology decisions are aligned to architecture and technical strategies
-- ownership of architecture strategy and roadmaps, including ‘as-is’ and ‘to-be’ transitional states
+- ownership of architecture strategy and roadmaps for the organisation, including ‘as-is’ and ‘to-be’ transitional states
 - understanding DfE's ecosystem and its inter-dependencies

 ### Solution Architects

-Solution Architects work with multi-disciplinary teams to find the best use of data, applications and technology to design and deliver services and products, whilst also delivering business change and achieving organisational objectives.
+Solution Architects typically work within delivery teams to find the best use of data, applications and technology for the design and delivery of services and products.
+Whilst also helping to deliver business change and achieving organisational objectives.

-Solution Architects own the overall technical vision for a solution or set of solutions.
-They work within service delivery teams to assure the implementation and delivery of those solutions.
-There are also Solution Architects who work in service teams and / or directorates (e.g. ESFA) that tend to be long term assignments.
+Solution Architects generally own the overall technical vision for a solution or set of solutions.
+They work within delivery teams to assure the implementation and delivery of those solutions.

 ### Technical Architects

 Technical Architects are embedded within a multi-disciplinary team, working end-to-end to help to design and implement technical solutions.
 They are often specialists or technical subject matter experts in one or more disciplines (e.g. software development, data, security, DevOps).
-They tend to work in continuous delivery environments and are comfortable with turning business problems into technical design.
-They tend to be from a software development or engineering background and are comfortable using technical toolsets and / or code.
+They mostly work in continuous delivery environments and are comfortable with turning business problems into technical design.
+They are often from a software development or engineering background, and are comfortable using a variety of technical tools and working with code.

-Technical Architects currently work in digital service lines within DfE, such as those found in Teacher Services, for example.
-This role is aligned to the [Technical Architect](https://www.gov.uk/guidance/technical-architect) job family of the GOV.UK DDaT Capability Framework.
+The role is aligned with the [Technical Architect](https://www.gov.uk/guidance/technical-architect) job role on the GOV.UK DDaT Capability Framework.

 *[Add read across with DDaT Tech Arch skill levels, standard job descriptions]*